camlee/power-meter/esp32-viewe/docs/OTA.md

-# Signed local and Internet OTA updates
+# Signed OTA updates

-Power-meter devices accept an application image only when:
+The firmware accepts an application image only when all of these checks pass:

-- its canonical manifest has a valid ECDSA P-256/SHA-256 signature;
+- the canonical manifest has a valid ECDSA P-256/SHA-256 signature;
-- the signed board is `meter-viewe` or `meter-wroom` and matches the device;
+- the signed board identity matches `meter-viewe` or `meter-wroom`;
-- the streamed firmware SHA-256 and exact byte count match the manifest; and
+- the streamed image hash and exact byte count match the manifest; and
-- its Semantic Versioning precedence is newer than the installed/highest confirmed version.
+- the version is newer than the installed/highest confirmed version.

-Both LAN uploads and automatic GitHub downloads use the same verifier and inactive-slot writer.
-The signing private key is the update authorization boundary.
-There is no compiled shared bearer token.
+LAN uploads and Internet downloads use the same verifier and inactive-slot writer.
+The private signing key is the update authorization boundary; there is no compiled shared bearer token.

 ## One-time setup

-Install PlatformIO, Python 3, and OpenSSL, then create the signing key:
+On a trusted build machine:

 ```sh
 cd esp32-viewe